-The cylinder wall shall be examined for longitudinal imperfections with the ultrasonic energy transmitted in both circumferential directions and, for transverse imperfections, in both longitudinal directions.
+The cylinder wall shall be examined for longitudinal imperfections with the ultrasonic energy transmitted in both circumferential directions and for transverse imperfections in both longitudinal directions.

-For concave-based cylinders where hydrogen embrittlement or stress corrosion can occur (see ISO 11114-1), the transition region between the cylindrical part and the cylinder base shall also be examined for transverse imperfections in the direction of the base.
+For concave based cylinders, the transition region between the cylindrical part and cylinder base shall also be examined for transverse imperfections in the direction of the base.
 For the area to be considered, see Figure B.1.

-In this case, or when optional examination is carried out on the transition areas between the wall and neck and/or wall and base, this may be conducted manually, if not carried out automatically.
+In this case, or when optional examination is carried out on the transition areas between the wall and neck and/or wall and base, this may be conducted manually if not carried out automatically.